pods-framework/pods/readme.txt

 Join us in further translating the Pods interface at: http://wp-translate.org/projects/pods

 == Changelog ==

+= 2.6.5.2 - May 4th, 2016 =
+* Fixed: A potential fatal error for those with Polylang installed, due to a typo in the most recent upgrade to Polylang + Pods compatibility.
+PR (#3504). [@JoryHogeveen]

 = 2.6.5.1 - May 4th, 2016 =
 * Fixed: Additional Field Options tab disappears from field admin view.
 Fixes (#3501). [@sc0ttkclark]